signalogic/SigSRF_SDK/mediaTest_readme.md

 Notes and revision history

 Modified JHB May 2025, images are using https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images instead of https:://github.com/signalogic/SigSRF_SDK/blob/master/images:
+  -on mobile devices both methods open within the same tab but the .raw method returns cleanly to the original position on the main page, the github.com method does not
-  -the raw. method opens a new tab but returns cleanly to the original position on the main page -for some time during 2Q25 the github.com method hung up completely and would not display the image (see https://github.com/orgs/community/discussions/158744 and https://github.com/orgs/community/discussions/158744)
+  -on desktop devices both methods open a new tab
+  -for some time during 2Q25 the github.com method hung up completely and would not display the image (see https://github.com/orgs/community/discussions/158744 and https://github.com/orgs/community/discussions/158744)

 Modified JHB Jun 2025, update command line documentation, add pktlib info on pcap/pcapng support, fragmentation